-As soccer games and recruiting events are being cancelled and postponed, many student-athletes are worried that covid-19 will bring their recruiting prospects to a halt.
+As soccer games and recruiting events are being cancelled and postponed, many student-athletes are worried that covid-19 will bring their recruiting opportunities to a halt.
 On the contrary, when it comes to your recruiting process, there are many activities you can – and should – work on intensely during the hiatus.

 To help ensure you're sharp, fit and strong when you're back on the pitch, in the coming weeks I will be posting essential recruiting advice for you on my blog.